eduvpn/eduvpn-common/docs/src/api/functiondocs.md

  ```go
 func Cleanup(c C.uintptr_t) *C.char
 ```
-Cleanup sends a /disconnect to cleanup the connection
+Cleanup sends a /disconnect to cleanup the connection.
+Additionally, if ProxyGuard is active it cancels the running process

 This MUST be called when disconnecting, see https://docs.eduvpn.org/server/v3/api.html#application-flow `c` is the